Albigensian Crusade: Influence

 According to Edward Peters, the violence of the Albigensian Crusade was not in line with the reforms and plans of Innocent, who stressed confession, reform of the clergy and laity, and pastoral teachings to oppose heresy.
 Peters maintains that the violence was due to the crusade being under the control of mobs, petty rulers, and local bishops who did not uphold Innocent's ideas.
 The uncontainable, prejudicial passion of local mobs and heresy hunters, the violence of secular courts, and the bloodshed of the Albigensian Crusade sparked a desire within the papacy to implement greater control over the prosecution of heresy.
 This desire led to the development of organized legal procedures for dealing with heretics.

 As a result of the Albigensian Crusade, there were only a small number of French recruits for the Fifth and Sixth crusades.
-Strayer argues that the Albigensian Crusade increased the power of the French monarchy and made the papacy more dependent on it.
-This would eventually lead to the Avignon Papacy.
+Strayer argues that the Albigensian Crusade increased the power of the French monarchy and made the papacy more dependent on it, eventually leading to the Avignon Papacy.

 Numerous songs concerning the Albigensian Crusade survive from the troubadour poet-composers, particularly those who were also knights.
 For instance, the troubadour Raimon de Miraval wrote a song pleading with Peter II to recapture his castle which had been captured by Simon, while a co-written song by the troubadours Tomier and Palaizi condemns the treatment of Raymond VI and urges him to fight back.
 The epic poem Canso de la Crozada (lit.
 'Song of the Crusade') was written in the early 13th century and narrates the Albigensian Crusade.
 The crusade and its immediate aftermath inaugurated the eventual decline of the troubadour tradition.
 Many Occitan courts had been patrons of the troubadours, and their destruction resulted in the gradual deterioration of the practice and the immigration of most troubadours from Southern France to royal courts in Italy, Spain and Hungary.